MJoergen/HyperRAM/README.md

 ### Traffic generator

-The traffic generator's sole purpose is to test the interface between the HyperRAM controller and the physical HyperRAM device.
-It does this by generating first a sequence of WRITE operations (writing pseudo-random data to the entire RAM), and then a corresponding sequence of READ operations, verifying that the correct values are read back again.
+The traffic generator's sole purpose is to test the HyperRAM controller.
+It does this by generating first a sequence of WRITE operations (writing pseudo-random data to the entire HyperRAM device), and then a corresponding sequence of READ operations, verifying that the correct values are read back again.

 The traffic generator has a single control input (`start_i`) that starts the above mentioned process.
 There are two output signals indicating progress: